What is Equitable Distribution in a Long Island Divorce?

 How To Ensure Your Divorce Distribution is Equitable

 As experienced Long Island Divorce attorneys, we can assist you in determining your property rights and negotiating for your best interests during your divorce.
 We will assess your rights and responsibilities in your divorce, and can help to ensure that you receive everything you are entitled to under New York State law.
-The Office of Robert E. Hornberger, Esq., P.C. provides free consultations to discuss your options.
+The Office of Hornberger Verbitsky, P.C. provides free consultations to discuss your options.
 Contact our friendly Client Services Director at 631-923-1910 to schedule yours.

 SCHEDULE YOUR FREE CONSULTATION TODAY